1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on the PHP / Apache tab.

-- Click the button to save:
+- Click on the button at the bottom of the page to save:

 After defining this directive, all PHP pages on your server will automatically include the specified file before executing their own code.

-file are only valid for non-PHP (i.e., static) content.
+The headers defined in a .htaccess file are only valid for non-PHP (i.e., static) content.

-is not part of the headers passed via CGI and the Apache documentation confirms this.
+Infomaniak uses php-fpm which receives the various headers via apache fast_cgi.
+In the RFC of cgi_www the header Strict-Transport-Security is not part of the headers passed via CGI and the Apache documentation confirms this.
 See this other RFC.